 To elect this valuation you must check "Yes" to line 2 and complete and attach Schedule A-1 and its required additional statements.
 You must file Schedule A-1 and its required attachments with Form 706 for this election to be valid.
 You may make the election on a late filed return so long as it is the first return filed.

-The total value of the property valued under section 2032A may not be decreased from fair market value by more than \$750,000.
+The total value of the property valued under section 2032A may not be decreased from FMV by more than \$820,000 for decedents dying in 2002.

 Real property may qualify for the section 2032A election if: